karabo17-x/phone_tracker_python/README.md

 # 📞 Phone Number Location Tracker

 A Python-based CLI tool to trace phone numbers and retrieve location details using the Google Maps Geocoding API and the `phonenumbers` library.
-Specifically enhanced for South African numbers with province mapping.
+Specifically enhanced for South African numbers with province mapping(doesn’t actually show the precise location) but it something I am working on currently.

 ---